STEM and Society: Collecting insights - environmental adaptation in Victoria

 Dr Ken Walker, Senior Curator of Entomology, Museums Victoria

 This special series of online presentations explores the science and stories behind the game-changing work undertaken by Victoria’s scientific community.
-Our leading experts will talk about the work they’re doing to engage the community and affect meaningful change in their field of study and in our everyday lives.
+Our leading experts will talk about the work they’re doing to engage the community and bring about meaningful change in their field of study and in our everyday lives.
 Presented by the Victorian Parliament, with the Royal Society of Victoria and Victorian Parliamentarians for STEM.